Dataflow vs Dataproc – Streaming vs Batch

 • supports cluster scaling by increasing or decreasing the number of primary or secondary worker nodes (horizontal scaling)

-• supports Autoscaling provides a mechanism for automating cluster resource management and enables cluster autoscaling.
+• supports Autoscaling that provides a mechanism for automating cluster resource management and enables cluster autoscaling.

 • supports initialization actions in executables or scripts that will run on all nodes in the cluster immediately after the cluster is set up